toliva/ConnectivityContent/apis/Product-API/01-quick-start.md

 For more details, please review the [Authentication section](/apis/product-api/reference.html#authentication) of the API Definition section.

-For partners starting using Expedia APIs for the first time, please refer to the [FAQ & Guides section](/apis/product-api/guides.html#howtogetstarted) for instructions on how to obtain credentials.
+For partners using Expedia APIs for the first time, please refer to the [FAQ & Guides section](/apis/product-api/guides.html#howtogetstarted) for instructions on how to obtain credentials.

 ----